mghaderizefreh/Selection/README.md

 ### 3. `randomEffects`
 This file contains the estimated random effects for genetic part of slope and the genetic part of the intercept, in that order for all individuals that their relationship is explained in the 'matrix file'.
 Since we assume the residual has heterogeneous form, it also estimates the breeding values for environmental variance of slope for each phenotyped individual at each environmental level.
 The latter is appended to the bottom of the file `randomEffect`.

-In addition, on the screen it shows the log-likelihood for each iteration.

 # Future Developments
 The software at the moment is not capable of performing ssGblup.
 Hence, all the individuals need to be genotyped.
 This is the be developed in the future releases.